Azure/azure-sdk-tools/doc/common/TypeSpec-Project-Scripts.md

 # Integrating with typespec sync and generate scripts

-There are 2 common scripts provided for each language to be able to generate from within the language repo and use the remote typespec definition in the spec repo.
+There are three common scripts provided for each language to be able to generate from within the language repo and use the remote typespec definition in the spec repo.

 ## One time language repo setup

-There are 3 things that these two scripts expect are set up in your language repo before they will run correctly.
+There are three things that these common scripts expect to be set up in your language repo before they will run correctly.

 1. Make sure your .gitignore is ignoring the TempTypeSpecFiles
 2. Create a common emitter-package.json for your language